-Alterations which would affect the character of a protected structure would require planning permission and should be the subject of early consultation with Kilkenny County Council's Conservation Officer and/ or the Architectural Heritage Advisory Unit of the Department of the Environment, Heritage and Local Government.
-Generally, all repair and maintenance works should be carried out on a 'like for like' basis and in accordance with the Architectural Heritage Protection Guidelines, (DoEHLG, 2004).
-In addition, the Council will assess any application for redevelopment or infill in the context of its contribution to the streetscape.
+Alterations which would materially affect the character of a protected structure require planning permission and should be the subject of early consultation with Kilkenny County Council's Planning Section.
 Further guidance is available in the Kilkenny County Development Plan 2008 - chapter 8: Heritage.